what is ‘fair use’?

 What happens next?

 The Government released the Productivity Commission’s final report on 20 December 2016.
-The Government has invited comments on the final report by 14 February 2017, and has said it will respond to the report by mid 2017.
+The Government invited comments on the final report by 14 February 2017, and responded to the report on 25 August.